johnsonw6558/cyoa-project/scenarios/call-for-help.md

-The door opens and a gas comes through and you faint
+The door opens and a gas comes through and you faint.

 [Start Over](../start.md)